-Process analysis is the exercise of analyzing business processes to improve the way work is done.
-Business process analysis uncovers problems, bottlenecks, and improvement opportunities.
+Business process analysis is a set of methods for analyzing business processes to improve the way work is done.
+Systematic process analysis uncovers problems, bottlenecks, and improvement opportunities.

 Simply put, business process analysis is a way of gaining insight and visibility into the steps employees and organizations perform work to achieve their goals.
 By taking a deep dive into your current processes, you'll see what works well, what needs to be improved, and how to achieve better business results.